destruc7i0n/shulker/README.md

 ## Installation and usage

+Ensure you have Node v16.6+ installed.
+You can check the version you have installed with `node -v` in your terminal or command prompt.

 Create a Discord bot here: https://discordapp.com/developers/applications/me

 Then, add the bot to your Discord server using the following link, replace the Client ID with that of your bot.